dylanagreen/chrysaora/README.md

 Chrysaora can bootstrap her weights to approximate its own internal handcrafted evaluation function.
 This can be done by running `bootstrap x` from the uci interface at any time once the engine is initialized, where `x` is the number of training epochs to use for bootstrapping.
 The bootstrap weights will be saved as `majorversion-t0.txt`.
 Chrysaora can train from random weights, but by bootstrapping and putting herself near a good minimum in parameter space the training time to get "good" is massively reduced.

 Chrysaora bootstraps by pulling two game states from pgns that are saved in `/games/train/`.
 These game states are passed to the network both in their original form and a colorswapped version.
-This helps Chrysaora leran to play both colors on the chess board.
+This helps Chrysaora learn to play both colors on the chess board.

 ## Features